menson168/PathSearcher/README.md

     - Dijkstra Algorithm
       - A path searching algorithm that determines a path based on the cost to reach the goal.
 The Dijkstra Algorithm included in this repository is a slightly modified version.
 Please see [this](https://www.aaai.org/ocs/index.php/SOCS/SOCS11/paper/viewFile/4017/4357) paper for more detail.
     - A* Algorithm
       - A variant of Dijkstra.
 The difference between Dijkstra and A* is that A* utilizes heuristic to determine the cost.
-A better way to describe A* is that it is the combination of Dijkstra (Using Graph Cost) and Greedy Best First Search (Using Heuristic).
+Essentially, it is the combination of Dijkstra (Using Graph Cost) and Greedy Best First Search (Using Heuristic).
       - *Heuristic -> This is a "cheat" value that can help the path searcher to determine the "true" cost of the path.
 Most cases of heuristic is simply the cartesian distance in between nodes.

 ## Reference